merenlab/merenlab.org/_posts/anvio/2015-07-20-analyzing-variability.md

 </div>

 {:.notice}
 Indeed this approach reduces the number of short reads we can work with.
 For instance, in our toy example 4 (33%) of the reads suffer this fate.
-But in a hypothetical scenario where [variation in coverage in recruitment results](http://merenlab.org/2016/12/14/coverage-variation/) is non-existent, the expected fraction of those to be excluded should be equivalent to `4 / (2 + L)` where `L` is the length of your short reads.
+But in a hypothetical scenario where [variation in coverage in recruitment results](http://merenlab.org/2016/12/14/coverage-variation/) is non-existent, the expected fraction of those to be excluded should be equivalent to \$4 / (2 + L)\$ where \$L\$ is the length of your short reads.

 The frequencies of remaining codons can now be read directly, which would yield the frequency vector shown in red.
 The resulting SCV is characterized as 50% `TCC` and 50% `AGC`, which are both codons of serine, and thus the **SCV is 100% synonymous**.
 The use of SNVs rather than SCVs would have overestimated non-synonymous variants.